-From now on, any large hydroelectric projects above 25MW generating capacity will be extended the status of renewable energy projects.
+From now on, any large hydroelectric projects in India with more than 25MW generating capacity will be extended the status of renewable energy projects.
 This will extend various incentives to these projects such as financial assistance and cheaper credit.
-These projects will also be added under the non-solar renewable energy purchase obligation, encouraging power purchasers to source of electricity from large hydro-power projects.
+These projects will also be added under the non-solar renewable energy purchase obligation, encouraging power purchasers to source electricity from large hydropower projects.

 The current hydro-power tariffs are higher than other energy sources due to natural problems faced by most projects as they are in difficult underdeveloped areas, with geographical concerns, flood moderation and enabling infrastructure resulting in higher costs and time delays.
 The new policy will help address some of these issues and help in reducing tariffs to make hydropower competitive.
 Independent credit rating agency ICRA has lauded the policy changes and fund allocations, calling it a positive move.